googleapis/google-cloud-php/Spanner/README.md

 ## Session warmup

-To issue a query against the Spanner service, the client library needs to request a session id to the server under the cover.
+To issue a query against the Spanner service, the client library needs to request a session id from the server under the cover.
 This API call will add significant latency to your program.
 The Spanner client library provides a handy way to alleviate this problem by having a cached session pool.

+For more details, see: https://github.com/GoogleCloudPlatform/google-cloud-php/blob/master/Spanner/src/Session/CacheSessionPool.php#L30

 The following example shows how to use the `CacheSessionPool` with `SysVCacheItemPool` as well as how to configure a proper cache for authentication: